XP-Studios/MinasTirith/README.md

 # MinasTirithDiscordBot
+Discord Bot based on The Lord of the Rings (for command list please use .help
 Disclaimer: to my knowledge, this use of intellectual property beloning to the JRR Tolkien estate is fair use under US Law.